enobil/enobil.github.io/_posts/2022-05-03-platform-design-checklist.markdown

     1. If the requests are made concurrently will the solution still work?
         1. Or it requires some additional locking design such as optimistic or pessimistic locking?
         1. Can there be some thread safety problems?
+    1. If the requests are received out of order, would this design still be able to handle as if the order of requests were correct?
 1. Availability
     1. How the solution is meeting availability SLA in the technical requirements?
     1. Are there some scenarios that would require downtime?